freenas/freenas-docs/freenas_api.rst

 and handle data in JSON format.

 **Line 4:** replace *freenas.mydomain* with the "Hostname" value in :menuselection:`System --> System Information`.
-Note that your script will fail if the machine running the script is not able to resolve that hostname.
-If you are not using HTTPS to access the FreeNAS® system, change *https* to *http*.
+Note that the script will fail if the machine running it is not able to resolve that hostname.
+Change *https* to *http* to use HTTP rather than HTTPS to access the FreeNAS® system.

 **Line 5:** replace *freenas* with the password that you use to access the FreeNAS® system.